Psychology Asst. Prof. Sarah Merrill Continues Family Legacy at UML

 The 1951 Pickout yearbook entry for Kenneth Merrill, Sarah's grandfather.

 “I’m excited to become part of the family legacy,” Merrill said from her new office at Coburn Hall, a building that is also part of that legacy.
-Gilbert’s mother, Lillian — Sarah’s great-great-grandmother — was a member of the Coburn family for whom the South Campus building is named.
+Gilbert’s mother, Lilian — Sarah’s great-great-grandmother — was a member of the Coburn family for whom the South Campus building is named.

 One of the first things Merrill hung up in her office was a weaving of Southwick Hall that her late grandfather made as a senior project 75 years ago.
 She draped a blanket that he wove over the back of her chair.
 At her new home in Tyngsboro, Massachusetts, is the rocking chair that Kenneth received upon retiring as a professor.